AllanWinters/basic-bot-discord/README.md

 ## Getting Started
 This project requires NodeJS and Discord.js Packages

+## Install
+> • 1.
+To install Bot, you need Website [Glitch](https://glitch.com/)

+> • 2.
+If you don't have an account, you can register

 ## Install the Dependencies
 Go to **package.json**, press the `Add Package` button.
 After that, add all the packages below: